pingjianwei/dtl/README.md

 ###3.1 Settings Modules

-_Note: This functionality is unnecessary for the vast majority of users.
-It is far more convenient to simply rely on the default settings module and set the application environment variables described in the previous section._
+_Most users won't need to use this.
+The default settings module (application env) is suitable for most uses._

 Settings modules are modules that implement the `dtl_settings` behaviour.
 This module defines one callback, `setting/0`.
 They are